Portugal Golden Visa Private Equity Funds Compared (2026)

 -

-QEF availability: Ask whether the fund provides an annual PFIC information statement that enables a QEF election.
-This is the most tax-efficient approach but requires the fund manager's cooperation.
+QEF availability: Ask whether the fund will provide an annual PFIC Annual Information Statement that supports a QEF election.
+The election generally requires the fund manager's written commitment to issue the statement every year you hold the fund.

 -

-The remaining 10 funds have not disclosed whether they accept US investors.
+Other funds have not disclosed whether they accept US investors or do not yet have current written confirmation in the database.
 If you hold a US passport or are a US tax resident, confirm eligibility directly with the fund manager before proceeding.

 Risk classification helps investors match funds to their personal risk tolerance.
 The PE Golden Visa funds span three bands: